thisgeektweets/kinesisos.github.io/instructions.md

 {% endhighlight %}

 Additionally, a new user can be created and a password can be set.
-As the ``sudo`` package is going to be installed alongside, make sure that you have an active internet connection.
-Refer to the last part of the previous section if you will be using a wireless internet connection.
+As the ``sudo`` package is going to be installed alongside, make sure that an active internet connection is available.
+Refer to the last part of the previous section if a wireless internet connection is going to be used.

 {% highlight bash %}
 k_addUser <UserName>
 {% endhighlight %}

-If you want WiFi support out of the box after installing Kinesis OS, run the following.
+If WiFi support out of the box is desired after installing Kinesis OS, execute the following command.

 {% highlight bash %}
 k_wifi